Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ## Introduction
-Movie theaters have been a vital part of the motion picture industry for a long period of time, allowing producers to generate profit while introducing their movies to the general public.
-But due to the introduction of streaming services such as Netflix and the ramifications of a worldwide pandemic, the abillity of movie theaters to generate profit has been diminished.
+Movie theaters have been a vital part of the motion picture industry for a long period of time, allowing producers to generate profit while introducing their movies to the public.
+But due to the introduction of streaming services such as Netflix and the ramifications of a worldwide pandemic, the ability of movie theaters to generate profit has been diminished.
 But what leads a movie to be profitable?
 Does a higher budget mean it's more likely a movie will profit?
-Do certain genre's and ratings of movies perform better than others?
+Do certain genres and ratings of movies perform better than others?
 Or are the ratings of critics the most important?
-And most imporantly, can movie theaters adjust their strategy to adapt to a new environment?
-Through this project, I will analyze what makes a movie succesfull and develop a potential business statetgy that allows for theaters to adapt in order to remain profitable in the future.
+And most importantly, can movie theaters adjust their strategy to adapt to a new environment?
+Through this project, I will analyze what makes a movie successful and develop a potential business strategy that allows for theaters to adapt to remain profitable in the future.

 ## Objectives
 * Develop a general understanding of the data.
 * Clean the data set of duplicates and missing values.
-* Use correlational methods to determine if there's any variables influence a movies success.
+* Use correlational methods to determine if there's any variables that dinfluence a movies success.
 * Develop visualizations to find any additional key insights.
 * Determine what makes a movie successful.
-* Create a potential business strategy that would allow for movie theaters to adapt and remain successful.
+* Create a potential business strategy that would allow movie theaters to adapt and remain successful.

 ## Dataset
 The data set was found on Kaggle and is a csv file.
 There are 7668 rows and 15 columns.
 The 15 columns are: